Keshava2k01/Face-Recognizer-Application/README.md

   Improve the user interface for a more seamless experience.
   Feel free to contribute to this project by forking the repository and submitting a pull request with your changes.
 Thank you for your interest in this project!

+## Author Notes
+* This project was developed as the final project for one of my courses.
+Please excuse any basic errors you may encounter.
+For the project to achieve accurate face recognition, it is recommended to add approximately 100 images for each person so that the model can be effectively trained.